What is Project SEARCH?

 Project SEARCH Strathclyde Newsletters

-Each month the Project SEARCH interns, along with Siobhan and Helen, create a newsletter describing their various activities during the previous month.
-The newsletters published to date are available here.
+Each month the Project SEARCH interns, along with Siobhan and Helen, create a newsletter describing their various activities during the previous month – see below for the latest newsletters.

 To take part in Project SEARCH at the University of Strathclyde, applications are made through the City of Glasgow College website.